-Speech by Haruhiko Kuroda, ADB President, at the Regional Review Meeting, Jakarta, Indonesia
+Speech by Haruhiko Kuroda, ADB President, at the Regional Review Meeting on Aid for Trade on June 14, 2011 in Jakarta, Indonesia

 Honorable Minister of Trade, Republic of Indonesia, Mari Pangestu, Honorable Director-General Pascal Lamy, Honorable Ministers, distinguished participants, ladies and gentlemen,

 I am delighted to join our co-hosts from the Government of Indonesia and the World Trade Organization in welcoming you to this regional review meeting on Aid for Trade.

 After a swift recovery from the global crisis, developing Asia continues to experience robust economic growth.
 This is encouraging and serves to highlight the region's remarkable development over the past four decades.
 High growth must be maintained to alleviate hardship for the millions who remain impoverished.
 Supply chains and regional cooperation and integration are powerful engines for future growth and poverty reduction.
 And aid for trade continues to be essential in ensuring equitable growth as the region completes its transformation and increasingly contributes to global prosperity.

 Mr. Lamy deserves recognition for tirelessly pursuing the Doha Round trade talks.
 Breaking the Doha stalemate will foster confidence in a rules-based world trading system, which helped define Asia's rise as a global factory.
 While a comprehensive Doha deal that significantly reduces trade barriers is economically beneficial, any Doha package with a strong development focus would be desirable by the end of 2011.
 We also need to be on guard against increasing signs of protectionism, which can hamper the region's trade.